Men in Black: Alien Attack: Ride system

-At the time of Men in Black: Alien Attacks development, Universal Creative were installing two new dark ride systems at the neighbouring Islands of Adventure theme park.
+At the time of Men in Black: Alien Attack's development, Universal Creative were installing two new dark ride systems at the neighbouring Universal Islands of Adventure theme park.
 The first system was designed for The Amazing Adventures of Spider-Man and was manufactured by Oceaneering International.
 It featured track-mounted motion bases with six degrees of freedom that were able to tour physical sets and allow riders to view 3D projections.
 The second system was developed by MTS Systems Corporation for The Cat in the Hat.
 This system was simpler, offering track-mounted spinning platforms, with no additional degrees of freedom.
 The MIB design team initially intended to utilise the Spider-Man ride system; however, when shooting tests were performed on the ride, the vast motion of the vehicles made it impossible for riders to achieve a reasonable score.
 As a result, The Cat in the Hat system was selected for the MIB attraction.

 The Men in Black: Alien Attack dark ride system was manufactured by MTS, with Rod Millen Special Vehicles theming the upper half of the ride vehicles.
 The system consists of two tracks, allowing riders of two vehicles to be pitted against each other.
 Each vehicle has two onboard computers which control the motion, lighting, audio and game play, with all vehicles communicating wirelessly to a central controller.
 The vehicles each seat six riders in two rows of three.
 The ride system consists of a total of 44 vehicles, allowing for 2,200 riders per hour.
 Riders must be 42 in or taller to ride.
 The infrared guns mounted on the vehicles were developed by Universal in conjunction with toy and laser tag manufacturers.
 A patent for the ride system was filed on July 8, 1998, and was granted on April 24, 2001.
 The patent credits Craig Hanna, Jennifer Sauer, and Philip Hettema as the inventors, with Universal Studios as the assignee.